 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain amount and an estimated useful life in excess of two years.
 Minimum capitalization costs are as follows: land, \$5,000; buildings, improvements, substations, lines, and other plant and distribution systems, \$7,500; infrastructure, \$10,000; furniture and equipment, \$2,500; and vehicles, \$5,000.
 Purchased or constructed capital assets are reported at cost or estimated historical cost.
 Donated capital assets received prior to June 30, 2015 are recorded at their estimated fair value at the date of donation.
-Donated capital assets are reported at cost or estimated not constructed or constructed capital assets are reported at acquisition value.
+Donated capital assets received after June 30, 2015 are recorded at acquisition value.
 All other purchased or constructed capital assets are reported at cost or estimated historical cost.
 The cost of normal maintenance and repairs that does not add to the value of the asset or materially extend assets' lives is not capitalized.